When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 All said and done, how do you get started with the one punch man workout?

-That depends on your current fitness level, your muscle endurance, experience with training and your diet.
+That depends on your current fitness level (so yeah, measuring your fitness level beforehand helps), your muscle endurance, experience with training and your diet – be it fasting or scheduling your meals.

 There are four critical things that you need to understand in order to make this workout effective.